-DBH 9018 Leadership & Strategic Development in Healthcare 3 This course explores leadership styles and operational structures that promote integration amongst disciplines and healthcare providers.
+DBH Leadership & Strategic 3 This course explores leadership styles and operational Pre-req.
+9018 Development in Healthcare structures that promote integration amongst disciplines and healthcare providers.
 Students will begin to analyze their own leadership style and to examine the types of leaders and team members they will need to gather to improve population health, per capita costs, and the healthcare experience while maintaining a high quality, balanced work life for providers.
-Pre-req.
-DBH 1000 DBH 9901 Recommended Pre-req: DBH 9902 DBH 9012 DBH 9014 Culminating Project - 9 credit hours DBH 9101, 9102, 9103 Culminating Project 3 The Culminating Project is an applied integrated care project that demonstrates a student's innovation in the field, and ability to respond creatively and competently to the needs of rapidly evolving patient populations and healthcare environments.
+DBH 1000 DBH 9901 Recommended Pre-req: DBH 9902 DBH 9012 DBH 9014 Culminating Project - 9 credit hours I DBH 9101, 9102, 9103 Culminating Project 3 The Culminating Project is an applied integrated care project that demonstrates a student's innovation in the field, and ability to respond creatively and competently to the needs of rapidly evolving patient populations and healthcare environments.
 Students will work closely with their advisor, faculty mentor, faculty members, and DBH graduate experts to develop a project that is closely tailored to the student's career goals after graduation, and which reflects a growing area of opportunity in the healthcare marketplace.
 Students will begin working on their project when they begin the program through assignments and research conducted in each of their courses.
 Ideally, the Culminating Project will demonstrate the student's knowledge of applying evidence-based practice, as well as a thorough entrepreneurial knowledge of the challenges and opportunities in integrated care settings.
 Students will accumulate a scholarly review of literature, which informs their integrated care project design and implementation, and empowers them to develop a business plan demonstrating skill in entrepreneurial design, planning, and execution.
 Pre-req.
-DBH 1000, DBH 9901, DBH 9902, DBH 9010, DBH 9010, DBH 9011 DBH 9012, DBH 9013 DBH 9013, DBH 9015, DBH 9015, DBH 9022 Reserved for DBH Degree Seeking Students Independent Study and Elective Courses - 17 credit ho burs required DBH 1100 ePortfolio 1 The DBH candidate will complete an electronic portfolio to integrate all prior learning, related coursework, and experiences by compiling and improving artifacts created throughout the DBH program.
+DBH 1000, DBH 9901, DBH 9902, DBH 9010, DBH 9010, DBH 9011 DBH 9012, DBH 9013 DBH 9014, DBH 9015, DBH 9022 Reserved for DBH Degree Seeking Students Independent Study and Elective Courses - 17 credit ho urs required DBH 1100 ePortfolio 1 The DBH candidate will complete an electronic portfolio to integrate all prior learning, related coursework, and experiences by compiling and improving artifacts created throughout the DBH program.
 The ePortfolio provides a venue for the student to demonstrate mastery of the program outcomes expected prior to beginning the Culminating Project, also known as the Comprehensive Exam.
 The student's advisor and/or portfolio committee works with candidates on an individual basis to ensure that each artifact required in the portfolio is adequately prepared, competency statements and other requirements are written, and a presentation medium is selected to connect these items together.
 The student will also prepare the ePortfolio for its defense to the Portfolio Committee.
 The outcome of this course is a scheduled and/or completed Comprehensive Exam (ePortfolio defense).
 Pre-req.
-DBH 1000, DBH 9901, DBH 9902, DBH 9000, DBH 9010, DBH 9011 DBH 9012, DBH 9013, DBH 9014, DBH 9015, DBH 9022 Reserved for DBH Degree Seeking Students
+DBH 1000, DBH 9901, DBH 9902, DBH 9000, DBH 9010, DBH 9011, DBH 9012, DBH 9012, DBH 9013, DBH 9015, DBH 9015, DBH 9022 Reserved for DBH Degree Seeking Students DBH 1200 Scholarly Writing 1 This course teaches the array of writing and research skills that are necessary for students to meet and exceed the expectations of a doctoral program.
+Style and formatting will be taught, as will the ability to effectively integrate, analyze, and synthesize other published works into a new and unique paper.
+The course will show students how to be Pre-req.
+DBH 1000 DBH 9901